Opinion: Joachim Löw is a habit the DFB can't kick | DW | 01.12.2020

 "He needs to ensure there is a spark between him and the players he trusts," said Philipp Lahm recently, while Bastian Schweinsteiger has also voiced criticism.
 As early as 2018, Lahm was warning that "Jogi must adapt his communication style for this new generation."

-In other words: Löw no longer understands the needs of his players, most of whom are barely older than 25, and can no longer coax elite performance out of them.
+In other words: Löw no longer understands the needs of his players, most of whom are barely older than 25, and he can no longer coax an elite performance out of them.

 In the past two years, Löw's teams have not exactly given the impression that they're bursting with enthusiasm, on the pitch or off.
 Lahm is speaking from experience in the most inner circle.
 The DFB, on the other hand, rely on platitudes.
 Löw's work is "high quality," they insist.
 He will "take all the necessary measures to ensure that the team delivers an exciting performance at Euro 2021."